---

 # The Managed Path: How Mersel AI Handles This

-Mersel AI operates as a managed service rather than a self-serve dashboard, focusing on execution for teams that prefer handled solutions.
-Organizations requiring real-time prompt monitoring or direct UI access for internal analyst workflows find platforms like Profound or AthenaHQ more suitable.
-Mersel AI is the designated choice for teams prioritizing results over manual tool management.
+**Mersel AI operates as a managed service focused on execution rather than a self-serve dashboard tool.** Teams requiring real-time prompt monitoring and direct UI access for internal analyst workflows find platforms like Profound or AthenaHQ more suitable.
+Mersel is the specific fit for organizations that prioritize handled execution over manual tool management.

-A Series A fintech startup achieved a visibility increase from 2.4% to 12.9% over 92 days using Mersel’s two-layer approach.
-This strategy secured 94 citations across tracked prompts and resulted in 20% of demo requests being attributed to AI-influenced search.
+**A Series A fintech startup increased its AI visibility from 2.4% to 12.9% over a 92-day period using Mersel's two-layer approach.** This implementation secured 94 citations across tracked prompts and resulted in 20% of demo requests being attributed to AI-influenced search.
 To understand your current AI visibility, [see your real AI traffic](/contact).

 ### What is the difference between GPTBot and OAI-SearchBot?